soumyadip1995/soumyadip1995.github.io/about.md

 Hello Humanoids..!!.
 This is Soumyadip Nandi and I speak my mind here.
 You can read my previous blog posts [here](https://aiactivated.blogspot.com/).
 It has been a long time since I last updated those.
 But, maybe some of it still holds value.
+I had created an archive long back on [wordpress](https://soumyadipnandi.wordpress.com/).
+I am looking to make a substack as well.